UltraEvgeny/sentiment_SST/README.md

 test_accuracy             0.643
 ```

-In notebook we are dealing with GRU: training model, choosing best epoch, doing some predicions.
+In notebook we are dealing with GRU: training model, choosing best epoch, doing some predictions.